AdyGCode/SaaS-FED-Notes/session-11/S10-Laravel-v12-BootCamp-Part-10.md

 This will create the `admin` role.

+### Exercise: Staff and Client Roles

 You could easily add the `staff` and `client` roles at this point if you wish.

+In fact go ahead and do so as you will need them as you progress through this tutorial.

 ### Admin User Seeder